What is Content Strategy for the Web?

 What Content Strategy Is Not

 Content strategy is not copywriting.
 Writing — even writing really, really well — does not comprise content strategy on its own.
-Rather, strong writing (or photography, videography, tweeting, what have you) should be the result of a thoughtful content strategy — imbued with goals and messaging, informed by research and analysis, shaped by content guidelines, empowered with structure.
+Rather, strong writing (or photography, videography, tweeting, what have you) should be the result of a thoughtful content strategy — imbued with goals and messaging, informed by research and analysis, shaped by content guidelines, empowered with structure and process.

 Content strategy is not content marketing.
 Throwing an editorial calendar together to schedule your blog posts is not a strategy — all you’ve done is assign dates to what may still potentially be misaligned chaos.
-Content strategy can help a content marketing effort succeed, but they are by no means one in the same.
+Content strategy can help a content marketing effort succeed, but they are by no means one and the same.
+(Learn more about what content marketing really entails.)

 Content strategy is not digital strategy.
 While content strategy does comprise a significant component of a successful digital strategy, the latter accounts for a wider range of platform decisions, marketing efforts, and technological factors.